 UNIQUE CULTURE, LANDSCAPE, FOOD & WINE

-With more than 300 days of sunshine a year and a mild climate, Portugal has become one of the most popular year round tourist destinations in Europe.
-Especially in winter, the region is an ideal for both, long and short stays to enjoy the otherwise crowded places in a quiet and relaxed atmosphere with temperatures that rarely fall below 10° C. Although Portugal is surrounded on the west and south by the breathtaking Atlantic Sea, and Spain to the east, it does however count geographically and historically as a Mediterranean country.
+With more than 300 days of sunshine a year and a mild climate, Portugal has become one of the most popular year-round tourist destinations in Europe.
+Especially in winter, the region is ideal for long and short stays during which you can enjoy the otherwise crowded places in a quiet and relaxed atmosphere with temperatures that rarely fall below 10° C. Portugal, bordered on the west and south by the breathtaking Atlantic Ocean , and Spain to the east, is a geographically and historically important Mediterranean country.

 Particularly popular is the Algarve, the southernmost region of Portugal, with more than 240 kilometers of golden sandy beaches and stunning natural scenery.
 The coastline stretches from Sagres in the west to Vila Real de Santo António on the Guadalquivir river that borders Spain in the east.

-Algarve takes its name from the Arabic word Al Gharb, meaning the West, for this was the most westerly region conquered by the Arabs in the Iberian Peninsula.
-But in fact it was from here that the western world was discovered.
-This is exactly where the diversity of this region is reflected.
+Algarve takes its name from the Arabic word Al Gharb, meaning ‘the West’, for this was the most westerly region conquered by the Arabs in the Iberian Peninsula.
+It was from here that the western world was discovered.

 ONE OF THE BEST WAYS TO GET TO KNOW A COUNTRY, IS THROUGH THE KITCHEN